 You can see a table view of the fields that had “Table view” selected on them.
 To add or remove fields from this display, edit the field on the Form Edit page and uncheck “Table View”

-Use the two buttons at the top of the submissions list to export all of your data for a form.
-These operations are streamed from the database which means they should start very quickly and will work on very large datasets without having to write everything out to the server before starting the download.
+Use the two Export buttons at the top of the submissions list to export all of the submission data for the given form.
+These operations are streamlined directly from the database and will work on very large datasets without having to write everything out to the server before starting the download.

 CSV is Comma Separated Values and data is squashed down to rows of values with commas between them.
 This may not work well for complex data structures as it is essentially a flat file.
 CSV files can be opened by spreadsheet applications like Excel.